danshumaker/jira-cli/README.md

 Features:
   * Show issues assigned to you.
-  * Show issues corresponding to custom JQL
+  * Execute custom JQL
   * Use jql shortcuts
   * Create an issue
   * Create an issue from a template
+  * Configure project specific issue transitions
+  * Use project specific default config files -helps other developers get up to speed faster on a project
   * Show sprint information
   * Add an issue to a sprint
   * Add multiple issues to a sprint in one command